TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 #### Online font libraries

-One popular and easy method to get fonts that are *not* installed on a user's computer is to use an online [font library](https://fontlibrary.org/), or the premium, but non-free, [Adobe Fonts](https://fonts.adobe.com/).
+One popular and easy method to get fonts that are *not* installed on a user's computer is to use the online [Font Library](https://fontlibrary.org/), or the premium, but non-free, [Adobe Fonts](https://fonts.adobe.com/).

 ### Warning